Indonesia's volcanic eruption grounds international flights on tourist island of Bali

 The 1,584-meter (5,197-foot) volcano shot up ash at least 17 times on Tuesday, with the largest column recorded at 9 kilometers (5½ miles) high, the Center for Volcanology and Geological Disaster Mitigation said in a statement.

 The activity at the volcano has disturbed flights at Bali’s I Gusti Ngurah Rai international airport since the eruption started, airport general manager Ahmad Syaugi Shahab said.
-Over the past three days, 46 flights, including 30 scheduled to depart and 16 due to arrive, were affected.
+Over the past four days, 84 flights, including 36 scheduled to depart and 48 due to arrive, were affected.

-Shahab said that at least 12 domestic flights and 22 overseas one were canceled on Tuesday alone.
+Shahab said that at least 26 domestic flights and 64 overseas ones were canceled on Wednesday alone, including airlines from Singapore, Hong Kong, Qatar, India and Malaysia.
 For these cancellations, the airlines were offering travelers a refund, or to reschedule or reroute, he said.

 Three Australian airlines have also canceled or delayed a number of flights.
 Jetstar has paused its flights to Bali until at least Thursday, it said on its website, saying it was “currently not safe” to operate the route.